elaaf/spocker/README.md

 ## Single-Host Spark Standalone

-For a single-node Spark Standalone setup, run the following commands.
+To deploy and run Spark (Standalone) inside a single machine(host), run the following commands.
 This runs the spark-master, and spark-worker containers on the same machine/docker-host.

 ### 1. Clone this repo